 After a student receives notification of reinstatement, the student must submit an application for reenrollment if the student wishes to return to William & Mary and has not enrolled as a degree-seeking student at another institution since last attending William & Mary.

 Second Academic Suspension

-It is extremely unlikely that a student who is suspended twice from the College for academic deficiencies by the Committee on Academic Status will ever bereinstated to good standing.
+It is extremely unlikely that a student who is suspended twice from William & Mary for academic reasons by the Committee on Academic Status will ever be reinstated.